peterstansfeld/palavo/README.md

 \* Optional

 It's *so* long.
-And just *look* at all those free GPIO pins - enough to intercept and examine the signals from a keyboard's switch matrix, perhaps?
+And just *look* at all those free GPIO pins - enough to cpature the signals from a keyboard's switch matrix, perhaps?
 It's pictured here attached, mostly, to a [Pimoroni Pico Omnibus](https://shop.pimoroni.com/products/pico-omnibus) with 24 signals from a keyboard switch matrix connected to GP0 to GP26.

 ![A Pimoroni PICO LIPO 2XL W attached - well, 66.67% attached - to a Pimoroni Pico Omnibus.](image.jpg)